mobiwek61/i2cQuaternion/README.md

   If not done the system locks up and sailor gets an Albatross to wear.
    *try-catch exception handler is needed to release the semaphore if runtime error prevents its release.*
   - I may be wrong but BLE **B**luetooth **L**ow **E**nergy takes care of its own concurrency.
-- Boatswain's whistle can also heard aboard starships to alert the captain.
+- Boatswain's whistle can also heard aboard starships to alert the captain into action.

 ### Libraries and Helper Classes
 - Look in platformio.ini ship's manifest to see the Sparkfun library used to access the chip.